albertpatterson/SearchableMovieList/README.md

 # SearchableMovieList
 A very basic app providing a searchable movie list.
 This project is intended to be very simple while utilizing all parts of the full web development stack.
 It should be easily implemented in various technologies and serve as a first exercise for trying a new technology.
-This particular version will utilize plain HTML & Bootstrap, Node.js & Express, and DynamoDB for deployment via AWS.
+This particular version will utilize plain HTML, Node.js & Express, and DynamoDB for deployment via AWS.

 ## TODO
 ### View